 Auditing a Class

 Intent to audit a credit class must be indicated at the time of registration and the higher audit tuition charge will be assessed.
-The audit grade of "X" is recorded on the permanent academic record: No credit is earned and the audit grade does not affect the grade point average (GPA).
+After the class begins, written permission from the instructor is required in order to audit a class and the audit cannot be revoked.
+Students may not request to audit a class after midterm.
+The audit grade of "X" is recorded on the student’s permanent academic record: No credit is earned and the audit grade does not affect the student’s grade point average (GPA).

 No student will be assigned an audit grade for any class unless the above registration procedure is observed.